rafael-zperin/rafaelzperin/README.md

 I'm Rafael Zanovelo Perin from Brazil.
 I've been working as a Math Teacher in Bento Gonçalves county school since 2021.

-I'm currently doing a web developer course.
+I'm currently doing a web developer course (PHP).

 <p align='center'>
    <a href="https://www.linkedin.com/in/rafaelzperin/">